I’m not as mobile as I used to be, can I still play with my grandkids?

 If you know your grandchildren enjoy arts and crafts, you can get simple wooden picture frames and craft supplies from your local dollar store or online, and decorate the frames together.

-Let them pick out their favourite photo, and put it in the decorated frame.
+Let them pick out their favorite photo, and put it in the decorated frame.
 This can be a keepsake for them, or for you to keep for yourself to remember the activity.

 If you run out of photographs, but everyone is still enjoying your blast from the past, old magazines can also be a great conduit for reminiscing.
 The same goes for old music on vinyl records or cd’s, or even the opening themes from old TV shows (you can find them by searching on YouTube)